 Curriculum Vitae Template:

->

-> I have found many template in Microsoft Word Processor.
+I have found many templates in Microsoft Word Processor.
 Open Microsoft Word> Go to New> Write “Resume” in the search Box and voila !
-A lot templates just in front of you.
+A lot of templates just in front of you.
 I have used Microsoft Word 2013.

->

-> Curriculum Vitae Sample
+Curriculum Vitae Sample

 There are nearly hundreds of sample available.
 All samples are in PDF format.
 I am going to show some of them here: